mikempx/grafana-as-code/readme.md

 When we open the menu, we see that Marketing also has Alerting, but clicking on the Alert Rules, the one alert definition is tied to their data sources on not anyone else's.

+Finally, notice that Marketing has the Reporting feature (under Dashboards), while Finance did not.

 Now let's log in as an administrator.

 ### Step 5 - Login as yourself to describe what is available to Administrators

-Log in as yourself in Grafana.com OR login as ially/Grafana123!
+Log in as yourself in Grafana.com OR login as ian.ally@example.com/Grafana123!

 When we open the menu, you can see we have access to it all.
 I am going to focus, however, on the alerting component.